Malam Nata'ala

-Alhaji Mato Yakubu (Mato na Mato or Mahaluki) (born August 15, 1967 - died 2 November 2025) popularly known as Malam Nata'ala mai Sittin Goma for his role in the Arewa24 TV series, Daɗin Kowa was a Nigerian comedian, producer, musician and veteran actor in Kannywood, the Hausa film cinema industry in Northern Nigeria.
+Alhaji Mato Yakubu (Mato na Mato or Mahaluki) (August 15, 1967 - November 2, 2025) popularly known as Malam Nata'ala mai Sittin Goma for his role in the Arewa24 TV series, Daɗin Kowa was a Nigerian comedian, producer, musician and veteran actor in Kannywood, the Hausa film cinema industry in Northern Nigeria.

 Personal life

 Yakubu was born in Dambuwa Rijiya, in Potiskum, Potiskum Local Government Area of Yobe State, Nigeria.
 He attended Almajiri School for Islamic education in Zango, and Jimeta, in Adamawa State where he met with the former Yobe State Governor, Sen. Mamman Bello Ali.
 He founded the acclaimed first music recording studio in Potiskum, the Mahaluki Musical Studio.